Adaptive Bayesian density estimation in sup-norm: Posterior concentration on balls and uniform consistency

 where the last line follows because $\omega_j \leq 2^{-j(1+\mustar)}$ for $\mustar > 0$ by assumption, and there are at most a generic constant times $2^j$ wavelets at each level $j$.
 By \citet[see the proof of Theorem~2.1]{ghosal-ghosh-vaart-2000-conver} the last display together with \cref{pro:sm:4} implies that the proposition is true, because $\log(n\minimaxrate^2) \asymp \log(n)$ by definition of $\minimaxrate$. \end{proof}

 We are now in position to adapt \citet[Lemma~4]{castillo2014bayesian} to our setting.
-The idea is to leverage the property that the high frequency coefficients are always small enough (\cref{pro:sm:1}) to obtain that the Hellinger contraction implies the desired result. \begin{proposition} Let $\Pi$ be the spike-and-slab prior described in \cref{sec:sm:expon-rand-wavel} and asssume $\logdens_0 \in \zygmund\domain$ for some $0 < \beta_0 \leq \beta \leq \betatop$.
-Then, under the assumption of the paper, the following holds,
+The idea is to leverage the property that the high frequency coefficients are always small enough (\cref{pro:sm:1}) to obtain that the Hellinger contraction implies the desired result. \begin{proposition} Let $\Pi$ be the spike-and-slab prior described in \cref{main-sec:spike-slab-log} and assume $0 < \smooth_0 \leq \smooth \leq S$.
+Then, under the assumption of the paper, for all $R > 0$ the following holds,

-\end{proposition} \begin{proof} From \citet[Lemma~8]{ghosal2007b}, because $\dens_0$ is bounded from below (as $\|\logdens_0\|_{\infty} < \infty$ by assumption), we have that
+\end{proposition} \begin{proof} From \citet[Lemma~8]{ghosal2007b}, because $\dens_{\L}$ is bounded from below (as $\|\L\|_{\infty} < \infty$ by assumption), we have that